-The Commission's projections currently assume that the previously approved 2.7 percent toll rate increase in 2023 will be revised to a 7.7 percent increase (except for local trips of less than 30 miles, as described above) and tolls will increase for all vehicles, regardless of class or payment method, by 7.7 percent on January 1, 2024, 2.7 percent each year for 4 years beginning on January 1, 2025 and then, beginning on January 1, 2029, 2.0 percent annually thereafter.
-The projected toll increases for the years 2023 through 2028 will be submitted for consideration by the Commission in the first quarter of 2022.
+The Commission's projections currently assume that tolls will increase for all vehicles, regardless of class or payment method, by 7.7 percent on January 1, 2024 and on January 1, 2025, and 2.7 percent each year for 3 years beginning on January 1, 2026 and then, beginning on January 1, 2029, 2.0 percent annually thereafter.
+The projected toll increases for the years 2024 through 2028 will be submitted for consideration by the Commission in either the fourth quarter of 2022 or the first quarter of 2023.
 See "EXHIBIT D - TRAFFIC AND REVENUE STUDY."